Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 ![Kaplan-Meier Curves](colab/outputs/kaplan_meier_curves.png)

-Splitting patients by median LCC(Tcell) gives a clearly significant survival difference (log-rank p = 0.021).
+Splitting patients by median LCC(Tcell) gives a clearly significant survival difference.
 Patients with highly connected T cells survive noticeably longer.
-The tumor LCC comparison is not significant (p = 0.504).
-The paper showed 5 KM curves across different features — we reproduced 2 of them (LCC(Tcell) and LCC(Tumor)).
-The conclusion matches: T cell connectivity is significantly associated with survival.
+The tumor LCC comparison is not significant.
+The paper showed 5 KM curves across different features but we reproduced 2 of them (LCC(Tcell) and LCC(Tumor)).
+The conclusion matches that T cell connectivity is significantly associated with survival.

 ### Independent validation on CPTAC

 ![ROC Curve](colab/outputs/roc_curve_cptac.png)

-The model trained on TCGA patients was tested on 36 completely separate CPTAC patients (4 deceased within 1 year, 32 alive).
+The model trained on TCGA patients was tested on 36 completely separate cancer patients (4 deceased within 1 year, 32 alive).
 We got AUC = 0.859, the paper reports 0.88.
-The difference is because the paper ran 100 bootstrap iterations using R's glmnet package and reported the median prediction across all runs, while we ran a single model in Python's sklearn.
-Same conclusion: spatial features from H&E slides predict 1-year survival with AUC close to 0.88 on patients the model never saw.
+The difference is because the paper ran 100 bootstrap iterations using R's glmnet package and reported the median prediction across all runs while we ran a single model in Python's sklearn.
+However we got the dsmr conclusion that spatial features from H&E slides predict 1-year survival with AUC close to 0.88 on patients the model never saw.

 ### Top predictive features